Living Room Furniture

 1) Determine Your Furniture Needs

 To begin choosing furniture for your living room, decide what you need from it.
-How much space do you have with your living room layout?
+How much space do you have with your layout?
 Can you add in large-scale furniture, or will smaller designs best suit your room?
-Determining how you'll use your living room will help you decide what styles you need.
+Determining how you'll use your family room will help you decide what styles you need.

 You'll also need to consider how you'll use the furniture.
 This is especially important for choosing upholstery.
 White or neutral colored fabrics are ideal for lighter use, while darker fabrics are better for frequently-used items.
 Dark fabrics, as well as those with machine-washable slipcovers, are also good options for those with pets or kids.
 Bonded leather furniture has a lasting durability that makes it ideal for heavier use with proper care.

 Before you decide on your family room furniture, you'll need to decide what style you'd like for the room.
 Do you prefer classic, timeless designs?
 Traditional furniture, such as tufted sofas and wingback chairs, might be best for your room.
 If you are drawn to a more on-trend look, you may opt for modern or mid-century modern designs.
 Somewhere in the middle?
 You can always mix and match items from different sets for a transitional look to create your own style.

 3) Consider Storage